darienmt/darienmt.github.io/_posts/2016-03-09-advent-of-code-day-09.markdown

 - The route can start and end on any two locations.
 - Each location must be visited only once.

 The input is a string were route length from one location to another location is defined as LOCATION1 to LOCATION2 = LENGTH.
-All these small routes (edges) are separated with "\\n".
+All these little routes (edges) are separated with "\\n".
 It is convenient to parse this string into a case class Path we could use later on:

 {% gist f651e0083f15b5970c49 %}